-The Bonds are offered when, as and if issued, subject to the approval of the legality thereof by Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, solely to the County, whose opinion will be delivered with the Bonds.
+The Bonds are offered when, as and if issued, subject to the approval of the legality thereof by Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose opinion will be delivered with the Bonds.
 Certain legal matters will be passed upon for the County by its counsel, Wimberly Lawson Wright Daves & Jones, PLLC, Cookeville, Tennessee.
-It is expected that the Bonds will be available for delivery through the facilities of The Depository Trust Company, New York, New York on or about February 14, 2020.
+It is expected that the Bonds will be available for delivery through the facilities of The Depository Trust Company, New York, New York on or about August 7, 2020.